 Have you tried the Cry-It-Out (CIO) method without success?
 Or maybe it worked for you, but only temporarily, and then things took another turn for the worse?

-When you're desperate for sleep (for you, your baby, and your whole family) it often feels like being stuck 'between a rock and a hard place'.
+When you're desperate for sleep (for you, your baby, and your whole family) it can feel like you’re stuck 'between a rock and a hard place'.
 The alternatives available seem to be either getting no sleep at all or having to leave your baby to cry for hours before they eventually put themselves to sleep.

-If you've tried the CIO method and given up, or if you're completely against it, I'm here to reassure you that there are alternatives for you to consider.
+If you know that you don’t want to use the CIO method (or maybe you tried it and it hasn’t worked), I'm here to reassure you that there are alternatives for you to consider.

-You don't have to use CIO to help your child sleep better.
+You absolutely don't have to use CIO to help your child sleep better.

 So let's get into the details of why I don't personally advocate the Cry-It-Out method.